mushfiqmushi1/css-practice/README.md

-In this project, I learned basic CSS integrate with html code. some of tag I learned:
+In this project, I learned basic CSS integrate with html code. some of steps I learned:
 1. background color
 2. font color
 3. table header color